MathieuNls/bianca/bianca.md

 - Bug Prediction
 - Clone Detection
 - Software Maintenance
+- Fix recommendations
 ---

 # Introduction

 Research in software maintenance continues to evolve to include areas like mining bug repositories, bug analytics, and bug prevention and reproduction.
 The ultimate goal is to develop techniques and tools to help software developers detect, correct, and prevent bugs in an effective and efficient manner.

 One particular (and growing) line of research focuses on the problem of preventing the introduction of bugs by detecting risky commits (preferably before the commits reach the central repository).
 Recent approaches (e.g., [@Lo2013; @Nam2013]) rely on training models  based on  code and process metrics (e.g., code complexity, experience of the developers, etc.) that are used to classify  new commits as risky or not.
 Metrics, however, may vary from one project to another, hindering the reuse of these models.
-In addition, these techniques operate within single projects only, despite the fact many large projects share dependencies such as the reuse of common libraries.
-This potentially makes them vulnerable to similar faults.
+Consequently, these techniques tend to operate within single projects only, despite the fact many large projects share dependencies such as the reuse of common libraries.
+This makes them potentially vulnerable to similar faults.
 A solution to a bug provided by the developers of one project may help fix a bug that occur in another (and dependant) project.
-Moreover, as noted by Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013], techniques based solely on metrics are perceived by developers as black box solutions because they do not provide any insights on the causes of the risky commits and ways for improving them.
+Moreover, as noted by Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013], techniques based solely on metrics are perceived by developers as black box solutions because they do not provide any insights on the causes of the risky commits or ways for improving them.
 As a result, developers are less likely to trust the output of these tools.

 In this paper, we propose a novel bug prevention approach at commit-time, called BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time).
-BIANCA does not use metrics to assess whether or not an upcoming commit is risky.
-Instead, it relies on code clone detection techniques by extracting code blocks from upcoming commits and comparing them to those of known defect-introducing commits.
+BIANCA does not use metrics to assess whether or not an incoming commit is risky.
+Instead, it relies on code clone detection techniques by extracting code blocks from incoming commits and comparing them to those of known defect-introducing commits.

 One particular aspect of BIANCA is its ability to  detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
 This is important because complex software systems are not designed in a monolithic way.
 They have dependencies that make them vulnerable to similar faults.
 For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
 These two systems are designed for different purposes.
 BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
 Nevertheless, because both Apache BatchEE and GraphWalker rely on JUNG, the developers of these projects made similar mistakes when building upon JUNG.
-The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar errors when using the graph visualization component of JUNG.
-To detect commits across projects, BIANCA resorts to project dependency analysis.
+The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar mistakes when using the graph visualization component of JUNG.
+To detect commits across related projects, BIANCA resorts to project dependency analysis.

 Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how improve risky commits.
 This way, BIANCA goes one step further than existing techniques by providing developers with a potential fix for their risky commits.

 We validate the performance of BIANCA on 42 open source projects, obtained from Github.
 The examined projects vary in size, domain and popularity.
 Our findings indicate that BIANCA is able to flag risky commits with an average precision, recall and F-measure of 90.75%, 37.15% and 52.72%, respectively.
 Moreover, we find that only 8.6% of the risky commits detected by BIANCA match other commits from the same project.
 This finding indicates that relationships across projects need to be considered for effective prevention of risky commits.

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:relwork}, we present related work.
-Sections \ref{sec:bianca} and  \ref{sec:exp} are dedicated to presenting the BIANCA approach and its evaluation.
+Sections \ref{sec:bianca},  \ref{sec:exp} and \ref{sec:result} are dedicated to the BIANCA approach, the case study setup and the case study evaluation.
-Then, Sections \ref{sec:threats}, \ref{sec:conclusion} and, \ref{sec:discuss} assess the threats to validity, present the key lessons learned and, a conclusion accompanied with future work, respectively.
+Then, Sections \ref{sec:threats} and \ref{sec:conclusion} present the threats to validity and, a conclusion accompanied with future work, respectively.

 # Related Work {#sec:relwork}
 The work most related to our comes from two main areas, work that aims to predict future defects in files, modules and changes and work that aims to propose or generate patches for buggy software.

-## File, module and risky change prediction
+## File, Module and Risky Change Prediction

-The majority of previous file/modeul-level prediction work used code or process metrics.
+The majority of previous file/module-level prediction work used code or process metrics.
-Approaches using code metrics only use information from the code iteself and do not use any historical data.
+Approaches using code metrics only use information from the code itself and do not use any historical data.
 Chidamber and Kemerer published the well-known CK metrics suite [@Chidamber1994] for object oriented designs and inspired Moha *et al.* to publish similar metrics for service-oriented programs [@Moha].
 Another famous metric suite for assessing the quality of a given software design is Briand's coupling metrics [@Briand1999a].

 The CK and Briand’s metrics suites have been used, for example, by Basili *et al.* [@Basili1996], El Emam *et al.* [@ElEmam2001], Subramanyam *et al.* [@Subramanyam2003] and Gyimothy *et al.* [@Gyimothy2005] for object-oriented designs.
-Service oriented designs have been far less studied than object oriented design as they are relatively new, but, Nayrolles *et al.* [@Nayrolles; @Nayrolles2013d], Demange *et al.* [@demange2013] and Palma *et al.* [@Palma2013] used Moha et *et al.* metric suites to detect software defects.
+Service oriented designs have been far less studied than object oriented design as they are relatively new, but, Nayrolles *et al.* [@Nayrolles; @Nayrolles2013d], Demange *et al.* [@demange2013] and Palma *et al.* [@Palma2013] used Moha *et al.* metric suites to detect software defects.
 All these approaches, proved software metrics to be useful at detecting software fault for object oriented and service oriented designs, respectively.
-More recently, Nagappan *et al.* [@Nagappan2005; @Nagappan2006] and Zimmerman [@Zimmermann2007; @Zimmermann2008] further refined metrics-based detection by using statical analysis and call-graph analysis.
+More recently, Nagappan *et al.* [@Nagappan2005; @Nagappan2006] and Zimmerman *et al.* [@Zimmermann2007; @Zimmermann2008] further refined metrics-based detection by using statical analysis and call-graph analysis.

 Other approaches use historical development data, often referred to as process metrics.
 Naggapan and Ball [@Nagappan] studied the feasibility of using relative churn metrics to prediction buggy modules in the Windows Server 2003.
-Other work by used past changes and defects to predict buggy locations (e.g., [@Hassan2005], [@Ostrand2005]).
+Other work by Hassan *et al* and Ostrand *et al* used past changes and defects to predict buggy locations (e.g., [@Hassan2005], [@Ostrand2005]).
 Hassan and Holt proposed an approach that highlights the top ten most susceptible locations to have a bug using heuristics based on file-level metrics [@Hassan2005].
 They find that locations that have been recently modified and fixed locations are the most defect-prone.
 Similarly, Ostrand *et al.* [@Ostrand2005] predict future crash location by combining the data from changed and past defect locations.
 They validate their approach on industrial systems at AT&T. They showed that data from prior changes and defects can effectively defect-prone locations for open-source and industrial systems.
 Kim *et al.* [@Kim2007a] proposed the bug cache approach, which is an improved technique over Hassan and Holt's approach [@Hassan2005].
-Zimmerman

 Other work focused on the prediction of risky changes.
 Kim et al. proposed the change classification problem, which predicts whether a change is buggy or clean [@SunghunKim2008].
 Hassan [@Hassan2009] used the entropy of changes to predict risky changes.
 They find that the more complex a change is, the more likely it is to introduce a defect.
 Kamei *et al.* performed a large-scale empirical study on change classification [@Kamei2013].
-They aforementioned studies find that size of a change and the history of the files being changed (i.e., how buggy they are in the past) are the best indicators of risky changes.
+They aforementioned studies find that size of a change and the history of the files being changed (i.e., how buggy they were in the past) are the best indicators of risky changes.

-Our work shares a similar goal to the work on the prediction of risky changes, however, BIANCA takes a different approach in that it uses knowledge from the dependencies of a project to determine risky changes.
+Our work shares a similar goal to the work on the prediction of risky changes, however, BIANCA takes a different approach in that it leverages dependencies of a project to determine risky changes.

-## Automatic patch generation
+## Automatic Patch Generation

 Since BIANCA not only flags risky changes, but also provides developers with fixes that have been applied in the past, automatic patch generation work is also related.
 Pan *et al.* [@Pan2008] identified 27 bug fixing patterns that can be applied to fix software bugs in Java programs.
 They showed that between 45.7 - 63.6\% of the bugs can be fixed with their patterns.
 Later, Kim *et al.* [@Kim2013] generated patches from human-written patches and showed that their tool, PAR, successfully generated patches for 27 of 119 bugs.
 Tao *et al.* [@tao2014automatically] also showed that automatically generated patches can assist developers in debugging tasks.
 Other work also focused on determining how to best generate acceptable and high quality patches, e.g. [@Dallmeier; @le2012systematic], and determine what bugs are best fit for automatic patch generation [@le2015should].